eProsima/Fast-DDS-docs/docs/fastdds/use_cases/reduce_memory/reduce_memory.rst

 Set Dynamic Allocation
 ^^^^^^^^^^^^^^^^^^^^^^
+By default :ref:`memorymanagementpolicy` is set to |PREALLOCATED_MEMORY_MODE-api|, meaning that the amount of memory required by the configured :ref:`resourcelimitsqospolicy` will be allocated at initialization.

 Using the dynamic settings of the :ref:`rtpsendpointqos` will prevent unnecessary allocations.
-Lowest footprint is achieved with |DYNAMIC_RESERVE_MEMORY_MODE-api| at the cost of higher allocation counts, for higher determinism at a small memory cost the |DYNAMIC_REUSABLE_MEMORY_MODE-api| option is available.
+Lowest footprint is achieved with |DYNAMIC_RESERVE_MEMORY_MODE-api| at the cost of higher allocation counts, in this mode memory is allocated when needed and freed as soon as it stops being used.
+For higher determinism at a small memory cost the
+|DYNAMIC_REUSABLE_MEMORY_MODE-api| option is available, this option is similar but once more memory is allocated it is
+not freed and is reused for future messages.